cpp-tutor/learnmoderncpp-tutorial/06-enums-and-structs.md

 enum class Suit : char { spades = 'S', clubs = 'C', hearts = 'H', diamonds = 'D', none = '\?' };
 ```

-The difference in syntax is small, we have `enum class Suit` compared to `enum Rank`.
+The difference in syntax is small, we have `enum class Suit` compared to `enum Rank`, although this time the underlying type is `char` and character literals are used for the enumerators.
 However the `none` in `Suit` does not clash with `none` in `Rank`, and related to this feature the enumerators in an `enum class` have to be qualified with the type name, as follows:

 ```cpp
 Suit s1 = Suit::hearts;     // good, types match